TheVino/Image-Recognition/README.md

 ## Before you start coding
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRv_QSMmUfokI2IrDInISWyDxmlLJC1njGsj_KVCcm1p_zi5y_j)
-##### Please, read Ollama documentation to select and dowaloand the right dataset for you.
+##### Please, read Ollama documentation to select and download the right dataset for you.
 I tested all of their 3 datasets for LLava and the [13B](https://ollama.com/library/llava:13b) was the best size and run time for me.

 ## Main code has 1 simple function